DanielaCabiddu/OOCTriTile/README.md

 ## How to make it work
 OOCTriTile is provided as a header-only library, included into the *include* folder.
 To include OOCTriTile in your project, simply include the *include* folder in your code.

+### Build status

+#### Linux-Ubuntu (latest)

 To build example applications included into the *examples* folder, use the *build.sh* script available in the *example* folder.
 To test example applications, use the *test.sh* script available in the *example* folder.

-### Build status

-#### Linux-Ubuntu (latest)
 * [![Linux-Ubuntu build status](https://github.com/DanielaCabiddu/OOCTriTile/actions/workflows/ubuntu.yml/badge.svg)](https://github.com/DanielaCabiddu/OOCTriTile/actions/workflows/ubuntu.yml)

 #### MacOS (latest)

+To build example applications included into the *examples* folder, use the *build.sh* script available in the *example* folder.
+To test example applications, use the *test.sh* script available in the *example* folder.

 * [![Mac build status](https://github.com/DanielaCabiddu/OOCTriTile/actions/workflows/macos.yml/badge.svg)](https://github.com/DanielaCabiddu/OOCTriTile/actions/workflows/macos.yml)

 #### Windows (latest)
 Microsoft Visual Studio 17 2022 is incompatible with the external dependency STXXL.
 To make it work, please either comment or remove lines 22-25 in *external/stxxl/include/stxxl/bits/msvc_compatibility.h*.
+Then, generate the Visual Studio solution via CMake and build it.

 * [![Windows-MSVC2022 build status](https://github.com/DanielaCabiddu/OOCTriTile/actions/workflows/windows.yml/badge.svg)](https://github.com/DanielaCabiddu/OOCTriTile/actions/workflows/windows.yml)

 ## Authors